ldidry/lutim/README.md

 * [JSZip](https://stuk.github.io/jszip/) for generating a zip containing all the images in the gallery
 * [FileSaver.js](https://github.com/eligrey/FileSaver.js/) for saving the zip
 * [Toastify JS](https://apvarun.github.io/toastify-js/) for notifications

+## Deploy lutim

+An ansible role and a terraform plan reside under the `.provision` directory.
+An user could utilize the terraform plan if they chose to deploy lutim on AWS, if that's not the goal, they could simply execute the ansible role in part.
+Usage docs for both are present in their respective directories.